 It depends.
 There are different lease times depending on the halls and rooms you choose.

 New students will be sharing with other Abertay students wherever possible.

 Returning students who book direct may be sharing a flat with students from other Dundee institutions.

 Yes, the rent charge covers the wifi, electricity, gas and water costs.
 It also includes basic contents insurance cover and services such as 24/7 security if they provide that.
 You need to buy your own TV licence if you watch TV on any device.
 Students don't pay council tax.

 No, unfortunately this isn't possible as you sign a contract with a specific provider and they are all different.

 If you have any issues with your flat or flatmates, please speak to a member of staff working for the management company in your residence who will do their best to help you resolve any issues.

 Yes.
 You need a licence if you watch television programmes on any device.
 If you do not buy one you could be prosecuted and fined.
 Please go to the TV Licensing website for more information.

 Yes.
-There is a free broadband connection in each bedroom.
+There is free wifi and often a broadband connection in each bedroom.

-Yes, the onsite management office will be able to resolve any maintenance issues you may have.
-They also have a 24-hour emergency service for any out of hours emergency issues.
+Yes, the onsite management office in your hall will be able to resolve any maintenance issues you may have.
+They also often have a 24-hour emergency service for any out of hours emergency issues.